romaro-gomes/Django_Data_Science_Pyplane_Project/README.md

 # Intro

-That project was basedd in the tutorial of [Pyplane](https://www.youtube.com/watch?v=bLidW4iByqo).

 The project was based on the tutorial by [Pyplane](https://www.youtube.com/watch?v=bLidW4iByqo).
 The main goals were to create a website using data science packages, such as pandas, seaborn, and matplotlib.